Author: Dr. Jean-Paul Rodrigue

 - Spulber, D.F.
 (2007) Global Competitive Strategy, Cambridge: Cambridge University Press.

 - World Trade Organization (2018) The future of world trade: How digital technologies are transforming global commerce.
 World Trade Report.
-WTO publication.
+WTO publications.